Find a Job You Really Want In

 Unemployment Rate: 4.9%

-Here’s a quick look are the places in Virginia with the highest unemployment rate:
+Here’s a quick look at the locations in Virginia with the highest unemployment rates:

 - Petersburg